Samsung wants to be the TV for gamers — so it's making games made for TVs

 But even now, we don’t quite have a set list of the best streaming services when it comes to gaming.
 The only picks among the best cloud gaming services that exist on the market right now are Xbox Game Pass, Amazon Luna, and Nvidia’s GeForce Now, as well as a smattering of additional lesser-known options.
 And even less of these exist on TVs, with Samsung being one of the few places to experience cloud gaming.

-I recently got the chance to meet with Mike Lucero, head of product development for gaming at Samsung, to talk about the future of this endeavor and to see just how far Samsung is willing to go in the world of cloud gaming.
+I recently got the chance to meet with Mike Lucero, head of product management for gaming at Samsung, to talk about the future of this endeavor and to see just how far Samsung is willing to go in the world of cloud gaming.
 It’s aiming for the stratosphere with an assortment of in-house and third-party games built for the TV as a platform.

 In this new era, everyone’s a gamer to Samsung.